AlexandriaDAO/core/src/perpetua/perpetua.md

     - Really what we need is different feeds, one recent, one random, one followed tags, one followed users.

+- Option to mint without minting to shelf.
 - Public/private should just be a lock/unlock icon.
 - Fix the ugly ill-placed expander/delete buttons
 - Progressive loading, like in other apps.